 Title IX at UT Southwestern

-The Texas Legislature recently passed Senate Bill 212, which expands the responsibilities of all employees of Texas universities.
-The legislation also creates new consequences and penalties for individuals who do not uphold those responsibilities.
+Senate Bill 212, passed by the Texas Legislature earlier this year, expanded the reporting responsibilities of all employees of Texas universities.
+The legislation also created new consequences and penalties for individuals who do not uphold those responsibilities.
 Please see FAQ, Policies, and Training to learn more.